animo/minor-blockchain-2020/docs/week-2/storage-and-getting-into-functions.md

 When we say the code is stored on the network, we mean it is stored on the decentralized open source blockchain....
 //TODO

 Generally blockchain solutions are bad at storing large quantities of data.
 You want to use blockchain to only store things that are necessary to store in an immutable way.
-Blockchain can be combined with other storage methods if there is a need to store large quantities of data (see week 6: ipfs).
+Blockchain can be combined with other storage methods if there is a need to store large quantities of data (see week 6: off-chain storage).

 ## Solidity: The Basics